google-deepmind/mujoco/doc/computation/fluid.rst

 Here :math:`\mathbf{I}_\text{max}` is a vector with each entry equal to the maximal component of :math:`\mathbf{I}_D`.

-Finally, the viscous resistance terms, also known as linear drag, well approvimate the fluid forces for Reynolds numbers around or below :math:`O(10)`.
+Finally the viscous resistance terms, also known as linear drag, well approvimate the fluid forces for Reynolds numbers around or below :math:`O(10)`.
 These are computed for the equivalent sphere with Stokes' law :cite:p:`stokes1850,lamb1932`: